versoftly/App_-_Game_Review_Log/README.md

 #prompt utilizado :
 #Gemini Advanced trial version.
 <pre>
-    create a app & game review log using local storage html ,css and js please , add a section to describe the previous steps before I found the right strategies to complete the goals of each app and game.
+    create an app & game review log using local storage html ,css and js please , add a section to describe the previous steps before I found the right strategies to complete the goals of each app and game.
 </pre>